quocbao19982009/Huuva-homework/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Challange's Description
+## challenge's Description

-You are challanged to develop a software for our kitchen staff so they can manage the incoming orders via software instead of paper tickets.
+You are challenged to develop a software for our kitchen staff so they can manage the incoming orders via software instead of paper tickets.
 In this challange, you’ll develop a small web application.
 In this application it should be possible to change the status of the order and show relevant information to the chef.

 ## Task